lupyuen/lupyuen.github.io/src/wasm.md

 (There are good reasons for doing this [__Inversion of Control__](https://en.wikipedia.org/wiki/Inversion_of_control), as well shall learn in a while)

-_What about simulating time delays?_
+_What about time delays like `( delay 1000 )`?_

-uLisp generates __Simulation Events for time delays__, which get simulated by the BL602 Simulator.
-Our simulator pauses for the specified duration.
+uLisp generates __Simulation Events for time delays__.
+To handle such events, our BL602 Simulator pauses for the specified duration.

 (It's like playing a MIDI Stream)